PHPAutomation/PHP7-Laravel5-EnterpriseAuth/README.md

 4. The "Application ID" is what you will need for your `AZURE_AD_CLIENT_ID` env variable.
 5. Click into "Reply URLs".
 You will need to whitelist the redirection path for your app here.
 It will typically be `https://domain.com/login/microsoft/callback`.
 Click "Save"
 6. Select the permissions required for you app in the "Required permissions" tab.
+  1. requires read permissions for user info
+  2. add the graph API as a RESOURCE
+  3. requires read group permissions from the GRAPH API RESOURCE
+  4. click the GRANT button as a super duper global administrator
 8. In the "Keys" tab, enter a description (something like "App Secret").
 Set Duration to "Never Expires".
 Click "Save".
 Copy the whole key.
 This will not show again.
 You will need this value for the `AZURE_AD_CLIENT_SECRET` env variable.
 over9000: there are some steps here missing to pre-authorize user access to the app and what permissions it has without prompting.
 It needs the ability to see all the users GROUP membership